QTM 385 - Experimental Methods

 • For instance, imagine an experiment that includes 20 people, 10 men and 10 women

-• If we randomly assign people to the treatment and control groups, we might end up with 15 women in the experiment, or even only men in our sample (although the chance of this happening is low)
+• If we randomly assign people to the treatment and control groups, we might end up with 15 women in the experiment, or even only men in our sample (although the chance of this happening is quite low)

 • Blocking removes this risk entirely